TheoryMine/theorymine-docker/README.md

 docker build -t theorymine/theorymine-docker .
 ```

-To enter a docker environment with IsaPlanner setup and get a bash shell there, you can then run:
+Once the setup scrip tis done, you can enter a docker environment with
+IsaPlanner setup and get a bash shell there:

 ```bash
 docker run -v $(pwd)/docker_shared_dir/:/theorymine/docker_shared_dir \